Do you want to add dark mode to your WordPress admin dashboard?

-In this article, we’ll show you how to add dark mode to the WordPress admin dashboard.
+In this article, we’ll show you how to add dark mode to your WordPress admin dashboard.
+Whether you’re a night owl, a battery conscious user, or someone who just loves the sleek look of dark interfaces, we’ve got you covered.

-What Is Dark Mode and Why Add it to Your Website?
+What Is Dark Mode and Why Add It to WordPress?

 Some people even believe that bright light can disrupt your natural circadian rhythms and make it more difficult to fall asleep.